The SMB’s Ultimate Guide to Disaster Recovery

 • The disaster recovery plan should prioritize the personnel that should relocate, and the business should further communicate this with all applicable personnel via the emergency communication methods identified in the plan.

 As mentioned above, data backup is an important piece of the disaster-recovery puzzle.
-When data is lost—for whatever the reason and no matter how small or large the loss—businesses must be able to restore it quickly in order to prevent an operational disruption.
+When data is lost—for whatever reason and no matter how small or large the loss—businesses must be able to restore it quickly in order to prevent an operational disruption.

 While there are numerous BC/DR solutions on the market, there are some key capabilities that today’s businesses should look for when comparing options: